-Déline has worked closely with the Sahtu Land Use Planning Board to ensure that its values and its vision for the GBLW are entrenched in the Sahtu Land Use Plan.
+Délıne worked closely with the Sahtu Land Use Planning Board to ensure that its values and its vision for the GBLW were entrenched in the Sahtu Land Use Plan.
 The Conservation Zones and the Special Management Area are a direct result of that engagement.
 The creation of Saoyú-?
 Ehdacho National Historic Park was possible only because of the vision and tenacity of the Déline, particularly its elders.

-The same is true for the proposed biosphere reserve.
-It will be created because of the vision and tenacity of the Sahtugot'ine, particularly the elders.
-It will provide a mechanism for implementing the Great Bear Lake Watershed management plan, so central to the objectives of the community.
-It will succeed because the Sahtugot'ine want it to succeed.
+The same is true for the Sahtu Biosphere Reserve.
+It will be created because of the vision and tenacity of the Sahtuto'ine, particularly the elders.
+It will provide a mechanism for implementing the Great Bear Lake Watershed Management Plan, so central to the objectives of the community.
+It will enable the sound stewardship of the cultural and ecological resources of Great Bear Lake and its watershed for all.
+It will succeed because the Sahtuto'ine want it to succeed.